KohlsTechnology/eunomia/README.md

 ## Examples / Demos

-We've created several examples for you to test out Eunomonia.
+We've created several examples for you to test out Eunomia.
 See [EXAMPLES](examples/README.md) for details.

 ## Development